DavidB137/spsp/README.md

 ### Platform

-Implemenation is based on **ESP-IDF**[^espidf] framework, so all ESP32[^esp32] devices are supported and they are a key target of this project.
+Implemenation is based on **ESP-IDF**[^espidf] framework, so all ESP32[^esp32] devices (including subtypes) are supported and they are a key target of this project.

 Future plans include port to **OpenWrt**[^openwrt] (or other Linux based systems) – primarily for the *bridge* nodes as it's convenient to have